SHRU2501/HANGMAN-GAME--/README.md

 # HANGMAN-GAME-
 Classic Hangman game built with Python.
 Guess letters, solve the word, and avoid the full stick figure!
 Features randomized words, ASCII art visuals, and a clean CLI interface.
 Great for beginners to learn loops, conditionals, and string logic.
 Fun, educational, and easy to expand!

-# HANGMAN CLI Game
-Classic Hangman game built with Python.
-Test your luck and logic by guessing the hidden word before the ASCII stick figure meets its fate!

 ## Features
 - Random word selection from a curated list
 - ASCII art visual feedback for each wrong guess